atamertcan/MyPage/README.md

 - You can get fundamental knowledge about bodybuilding.
 - Main goal of the projet is learning basics of HTML/CSS.

+##Details of the Project
+- First page is homepage.
+- Second page is about history of the bodybuilding.
+- Third page is Mr. Olympia Winners so far.
+- Last page is blue/red pill.
+If you wondering, you can check.
+I am sure you will not regret.

 ![bb](https://github.com/user-attachments/assets/8af5dd07-0fff-4a51-a2e1-97b7041decc9)